Crosspoint Review | A New Standard in Pinoy-Lead Film-Making

 Crosspoint, according to the dictionary, is the point at which two things cross (mostly in electricity).
 In a way the entire film – from plot to production—came into fruition because of significant “crosspoints” central to which is Direk Donie Orlandes.

-As a first feature film by Direk Donie and High Roads Production (Rav Bracerio), stars aligned as Crosspoint found its strongest anchor points in the electrifying energy of their leads: Carlo Aquino & Emmy Nominated Actor Takehiro Hira (Shogun, Monarch).
+As a first feature film by Direk Donie and High Roads Production (Rav Bracero), stars aligned as Crosspoint found its strongest anchor points in the electrifying energy of their leads: Carlo Aquino & Emmy-nominated Actor Takehiro Hira (Shogun, Monarch).

 What Crosspoint offers is a very different movie experience especially for a film that’s lead by Pinoy casts and crew members.
 Direk Donie Orlandes having lived most of his adult life in Tokyo, Japan, understood the nuances of migrant workers trying their luck in hopes of a better future in a foreign country.
 While most Pinoy-produced films that are shot on foreign soil tend to overtly romanticize the splendor of the place, Direk Donie along with the writers and producers made it a point to show the grittier side of things – places that may not be as openly accessible for your everyday tourist.

-Seedy small-time host bars (not the ones that we see in SEGA’s Yakuza Series) help convey the dreariness and desperation that Miguel had to endure to bring some sizeable money back home.
-The writers weren’t shy to note that this is an illegal operation as Miguel flew into Japan with a tourist visa.
+Seedy small-time host bars (not the ones that we see in SEGA’s Yakuza Series) help convey the dreariness and desperation that Manuel had to endure to bring some sizeable money back home.
+The writers weren’t shy to note that this is an illegal operation as Manuel flew into Japan with a tourist visa.

 “I’d like to tell stories that are true.
 Crosspoint while entirely fiction is heavily inspired by actual events from people that I came to know in my many years in Japan”, Direk Donie muses during the press con that happened right after the red carpet premier last October 10, 2024 at the Gateway Cineplex.